Ep #093: 7 Essential Questions to Answer Before Exiting Your Business

 What Will You Do After the Exit?

 Life after business is about more than finances.
-Plan for how you’ll spend your time, energy, and talents once you leave your business.
+Plan how you’ll spend your time, energy, and talents once you leave your business.
 A fulfilling post-exit life is key to a successful transition.
-Know in advance what will make your next chapter just as rewarding as leading your business.
+Know in advance what will make your next chapter as rewarding as leading your business.

-Who is on Your Exit Planning Team?
+Who Is on Your Exit Planning Team?

 Summary